Gerfunky/TinyPixelMapper/README.md

 ## Where we need help
-the editor under http://ip.address/edit takes to long to load. a nice fast editor would be nice
+the editor under http://ip.address/edit takes to long to load. a nice fast loading editor would be nice.

 ## Credit where credit is due